 Smooth Greensnakes lay eggs.
 Dead snakes gradually turn blue.

 Get more detailed identification and life history information by downloading the chart here.

 Smooth Greensnakes are found in beaver meadows, overgrown fields, pastures, and sedge meadows at all elevations but they appear to be missing entirely from most of the Northeast Kingdom.

 This species has a state natural heritage rank of S3 (uncommon); however, it is becoming difficult to find in Vermont.
-The Smooth Greensnake has been designated a Species of Greatest Conservation Need (medium priority) in Vermont’s Wildlife Action Plan.
+The Smooth Greensnake is designated a Species of Greatest Conservation Need (medium priority) in Vermont’s Wildlife Action Plan, and is a species of Special Concern in Vermont as well.
 Please report all sightings of this species in Vermont.
 Take photos if possible.
 Even historic sighting information is useful.
 Any natural history observations (feeding, migrations, road crossing areas, early or late season appearance, abnormalities, etc.) are appreciated.

-This snake was formerly classifed in the genus Liochlorophis.
+This snake was formerly classified in the genus Liochlorophis.

 - Opheodrys vernalis at the Animal Diversity website

 - Opheodrys vernalis at the Canadian Herpetological Society website